CESSProject/doc-v2/storage-miner/running.md

 Set configurations successfully
 ```

-- Notice if a staker payment account is provided, for testnet, the pledged space (answer to the **Enter cess storage space**) is **round up** to the closest TB unit and that amount multiply with 4,000 amount of TCESS will be locked as a deposit.
+- If a staker payment account is provided, for testnet, the pledged space (answer to the **Enter cess storage space**) is **round up** to the closest TB unit and that amount multiply with 4,000 amount of TCESS will be locked as a miner deposit.
-- If a staker payment account is not provided, another account, the signature account, will be asked and will  have the tokens locked from that account.
+- If a staker payment account is not provided, then another account, the signature account, will be asked and will have the tokens locked from that account.
 - Default TEE worker endpoints for the chain will be used if you don't provide any TEE worker endpoints.
 This doesn't affect your reward as a storage miner.

 Start CESS bucket